Safe-DS/DSL/docs/api/safeds/data/tabular/containers/Table.md

         ) -> newTable: Table

         /**
-         * Return a new table with the rows sorted by a specific column.
+         * Sort the rows by a specific column and return the result as a new table.
          *
          * **Note:** The original table is not modified.
          *